apapiu/apapiu.github.io/_posts/2016-01-04-youngsingle.md

 <iframe width="900" height="800" frameborder="0" scrolling="no" src="https://plot.ly/~apapiu/0.embed"></iframe>

 I am also including the code.
-I used ACS census data and some munging to get the ratios by state then use `plot_ly` function to plot the map above.
+I used ACS census data and some munging to get the ratios by state then used the `plot_ly` function to plot the map above.

 {% highlight r %}